 Best: old fashioned, Manhattan, Sazerac, dark rum

-Higher viscosity — less dilution
+Higher viscosity — less dilution per cocktail

-Bartender’s standard
+Bartender’s standard choice

-⚪Master Recipe — White Sugar
+⚪ Master Recipe — White Caster Sugar

-Pure camphor-smoke, no added note
+Pure camphor-smoke — no added note

-Best: espresso martini, lemonade, sours
+Best: espresso martini, lemonade, sours, mezcal

 Cleanest cardamom expression